Altreus/fuel-widgets/README.md

 In this case it will follow the normal behaviour of ViewModel, which is to look for a view by the defined name of the widget.

+### Differences from ViewModel

+Widgets are designed to be adaptive, which means they may need to react to changes after construction.
+The ViewModel class sends data straight to the View that it contains; this means that if you later change the underlying View you have to reset all the data.

+The Widget class therefore holds an array of data and applies it to the View in the `after()` method.
+This means you can change the underlying View at any time without altering the data you've already provided to the Widget.

+The following methods are overridden:

+* `set($key, $value, $filter)` - Stores the $value and $filter against $key in the data array
+* `get($key, $default)` - Retrieves the value stored against $key, or returns $default
+* `after()` - Bypasses the new `set()` and calls the parent version for all items in the data array

+Of particular interest is `after()`, which is by default empty in ViewModel; now it becomes necessary to call the parent one.

 ### Extending Widget

 The base constructor accepts the type of widget.
 Feel free to omit this from your constructor, but